omidfarhang/omid.dev/content/terms-of-use.de.md

 <ol type="a">
   <li>
-    The materials on omid.dev's web site are provided &#8220;as is&#8221;. omid.dev makes no warranties, expressed or implied, and hereby disclaims and negates all other warranties, including without limitation, implied warranties or conditions of merchantability, fitness for a particular purpose, or non-infringement of intellectual property or other violation of rights.
+    The materials on omid.dev's web site are provided “as is”. omid.dev makes no warranties, expressed or implied, and hereby disclaims and negates all other warranties, including without limitation, implied warranties or conditions of merchantability, fitness for a particular purpose, or non-infringement of intellectual property or other violation of rights.
 Further, omid.dev does not warrant or make any representations concerning the accuracy, likely results, or reliability of the use of the materials on its Internet web site or otherwise relating to such materials or on any sites linked to this site.
   </li>
 </ol>